 Here’s how the attack is supposed to work:

-- A system or device (for example, a military asset or piece of industrial equipment) on a protected network is only allowed to receive and process data in a few whitelisted data formats.
+- A system or device (for example, a military asset or piece of industrial equipment) on a protected network is only allowed to receive and process data in a few whitelisted data formats (for example, sensor data such as GPS, weather radar, or vehicle position/speed).
 Any other data is blocked before it reaches the system.

-- An attacker creates a file containing unusable data, disguises it as one of the whitelisted data formats, and attempts to send it to the targeted system.
+- An attacker creates a file containing malicious data, disguises it as one of the whitelisted data formats, and attempts to send it to the targeted system.

 - If the bad data reaches the targeted system, the system could crash, hang, or require restarting.

 In this way, bad data can effectively disrupt critical operations.

 And here’s what happens if the targeted system is protected by a CDS with DFDL-based filtering capabilities:

 - To reach the targeted system, the bad data must first pass from the network where it originated (for example, the internet) through the CDS.
 Every file that passes through the CDS is inspected to validate that it conforms to one of the whitelisted data formats.